 The first tour was dedicated to gray whales.
 On the other hand, this whale tour in Seattle by the same company takes place daily from May to October and helps you search for all whale types in the region.

 You’ll begin at Pier 69 near downtown Seattle, where your charter will head north toward Puget Sound.
 As you sail through the Salish Sea, listen to your onboard naturalist as they point out key details about the region’s ecosystem.
+I’ve done this tour multiple times and always stop talking when the naturalist comes on the speakers because I end up learning a lot.

 You’ll learn everything from the vegetation that grows in the nearby national parks to the diverse wildlife that blesses the region’s seas.
 The onboard naturalist will keep an eye out for whales, but it’s also a good idea to keep your eyes peeled.